 Independence at Home Demonstration

-Under the Independence at Home Demonstration, the CMS Innovation Center will work with medical practices to test the effectiveness of delivering comprehensive primary care services at home and if doing so improves care for Medicare beneficiaries with multiple chronic conditions.
-Additionally, the Demonstration will reward health care providers that provide high quality care while reducing costs.
+Under the Independence at Home Demonstration, the CMS Innovation Center worked with medical practices to test the effectiveness of delivering comprehensive primary care services at home and if doing so improved care for Medicare beneficiaries with multiple chronic conditions.
+Additionally, the Demonstration rewarded health care providers that provided high quality care while reducing costs.

 Individual Practices (Updated January 2023):